 Whitecodes are not your friend.

-Whitecodes are an early method of data loss prevention which take advantage of the programs that view the content in its raw text format.
+Whitecodes are an early method of data loss prevention that take advantage of the programs that view the content in its raw text format.

 All one has to do is to type out a unique keyword, string, or code in one point font, change the color of the text to match the background, effectively rendering it invisible to the human eye, and place it somewhere in a document such as a credit report request, tax forms, or anything that could contain sensitive information.
 Then you just tell your system to look for that code and voila!
 Now you can see whenever someone distributes the document, problem solved!